Continuous Data Import from Object Storage Using Pipe

 Refer to COPY INTO import.

-Using PIPE Load Cases
+PIPE Load Examples

-Using Scan File Mode
+Using Scan File Mode (LIST_PURGE)

-Step 1: Create connection and volume
+Step 1: Create a connection and volume

-Step 3: Use the above statement to build the pipe object
+Step 3: Use the above statement to build the Pipe object

-Step 4: View Pipe Execution History and Imported Files
+Step 4: View Pipe execution history and imported files

-- View the execution status of pipe copy jobs
+- View the execution status of Pipe COPY jobs

-- View the history of files imported by copy jobs
+- View the history of files imported by COPY jobs

 Step 1: Enable Alibaba Cloud Message Service (MNS)

-Step 2: Authorize Lakehouse to Read OSS Refer to the method of using role arn Alibaba Cloud Storage Connection Creation to authorize Lakehouse to read the corresponding OSS Bucket.
+Refer to the role ARN method in Alibaba Cloud Storage Connection Creation to authorize Lakehouse to read the corresponding OSS bucket.

-Step 3: Authorize MNS to Lakehouse
+Step 3: Grant MNS access to Lakehouse

-Step 4: Create Storage Connection
+Step 4: Create a Storage Connection

-Step 5: Create Volume
+Step 5: Create a Volume

-Step 6: Create Pipe
+Step 6: Create a Pipe